-MAV-P 002 form can be completed and mailed to the address located on the form, or brought into a local child support office.
+MAVP 001, 002, 003 form can be completed and emailed to mavp@mdhs.ms.gov or mailed to the address located on the form.

 DEFINITION OF TERMS

 Terms used during the day to day operation of the child support program are defined below in alphabetical order.
 Capitalized terms used within the definitions are also defined.